captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ---

 ## REN:
-All right. … “Valmont,” I’m just going to say it: you’re younger than I thought you’d be.
+All right…“Valmont,” I’m just going to say it: you’re younger than I thought you’d be.

 ---